Cromwell Road: History

 From then, the die was cast.
 In 1936 the London and Middlesex (Improvements &c.)
 Act conferred compulsory purchase powers on the Councils and offered a grant of 60% of the costs incurred.
 The route was shown in the Bressey Report (1937) and the County of London Plan (1943).
 The scheme envisaged a roundabout where the new road crossed Hammersmith Bridge Road, south of Hammersmith Broadway.

 The extension of West Cromwell Road across the West London railway line to connect to Talgarth Road was completed in 1941.
 When the scheme to connect to Great West Road at Chiswick was revived in the 1950s, a large gyratory was proposed at Hammersmith Broadway with a flyover to follow.
 The Hammersmith Flyover was built in 1960-1961.

 Thus it took fifty years from conception of the route for Cromwell Road to become the main access to central London from the west.
 Further demolition and road rearrangement beyond Earls Court Road took place between 1967 and 1972, but the main part of Cromwell Road has not had its basic building line changed.

 The 1.5 mi road begins as West Cromwell Road, near West Kensington Underground station, and continues eastwards from Talgarth Road.
 It becomes Cromwell Road proper as it crosses Earl's Court Road.
 It goes just south of Cromwell Hospital and then past Gloucester Road and Gloucester Road Underground station.
 The Kensington Forum hotel, designed by Richard Seifert and built in 1971-1972 as Penta hotel, is located across the road from the West London Air Terminal (1957–1974), which is no longer operational, and is situated next to the Gloucester Road station.

 The next major crossroads comes at the intersection with Queen's Gate, on the corner of which stands Baden-Powell House, the former headquarters of The Scout Association.
 The road then passes to the south of a museum-academic complex, informally known as Albertopolis, including the Natural History Museum, the Science Museum, Imperial College London and the Victoria and Albert Museum, near South Kensington Underground station.
 Near this complex, at the junction with Exhibition Road, it becomes Cromwell Gardens for a short stretch before it joins Brompton Road.
 There are two embassies located on the road: the Embassy of Yemen in London at 57 Cromwell Road, opposite the Natural History Museum, and the Embassy of Venezuela.
 France also maintain several buildings on the road, including the Consular Section of the French embassy.
 Ireland maintains a Passport and Visa Section at 114A.

+In popular culture

+Cromwell Road is the location of the titular hotel where most of the action takes place in the novel Mrs. Palfrey at the Claremont by Elizabeth Taylor.